House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Toilet seat

-This article is all about helping you with a common problem: what should your toilet seat be made out of?
-Almost all seats are built from either wood or plastic, so today we’re going to put those two materials head to head.
+This article will help you answer a common question; what should your toilet seat be made of?
+Almost all seats are built from either wood or plastic, so today, we’ll provide a head-to-head comparison.

-We’ll give you the information you need to make the right decision, but be warned that bathroom debates like this one rarely have a single clear-cut answer.
+We’ll give you the information you need to make the right decision but be warned that bathroom debates like this rarely have a clear-cut answer.
 Your personal experience is the most important factor.
 With that in mind, let’s dive into it.

 wooden vs plastic toilet seat